BRreka/Global-Blue-Homework-Calkoo-BRreka/README.md

 ## Challenges & Issues

-1. This website has a lot of intrusive ands, which was a challenge to resolve, as it blocked other elements I needed to access for automation.
+1. This website has a lot of intrusive ads, which was a challenge to resolve, as it blocked other elements I needed to access for automation.
 2. The radio buttons were tricky to interact with, I kept getting "Element not interactable" error with normal Selenium code, so I had to use JavaScriptExecutor to resolve this.
 3. I wanted to use dynamic selection for VAT percent radio buttons, in which I wanted to provide a number as an argument in a single method.
 I tried multiple solutions, but the elements never got found this way.